Coolis1362/Python-Intro-For-GitHub-Newbies/README.md

 # Python

-Hello There, Today We Will Be Learning Python This is all the knowlage i know about Python.
+In This Branch We Will Be Learning how To print "Hello World!"
+In Python.